 What are the four major needs of IoT customers

 Which industries benefit the most from IoT

 An Error occured while trying to load the form.
 Please reload the Browser to try it again.

 Digitization is undoubtedly influencing all areas of trade, communication, and life.
 This also applies to the home: Networked and smart software-driven processes in the living space can make everyday life much easier.
-While intelligent, data-based solutions are already used in many companies, the smart home is still far from standard in Europe.
+While intelligent, data-based solutions are already used in many companies, the smart home is still far from standard.

 How can the start or expansion of IoT processes be made simple and future-proof